InshaadMerchant/NovaApp-Chatbot/README.md

 # NovaApp Chatbot

-A modern, responsive chatbot interface built with React and Vite.
-This project provides a clean and intuitive chat interface with a beautiful UI design.
+A modern, responsive chatbot interface built with React and Vite, powered by Google's Gemini AI.
+This project provides a clean and intuitive chat interface with a beautiful blue-themed UI design and real-time AI conversations.

 ## 🚀 Features

+- **AI-Powered Conversations**: Integrated with Google Gemini 2.0 Flash API
 - **Modern React Architecture**: Built with React 19 and modern hooks
-- **Responsive Design**: Beautiful UI that works on all devices
+- **Responsive Design**: Beautiful blue-themed UI that works on all devices
 - **Real-time Chat Interface**: Clean message display with user and bot messages
 - **Material Design Icons**: Integrated Google Material Symbols for icons
+- **Company Context**: Pre-loaded with NovaApp company information
+- **Error Handling**: Robust error handling and user feedback
 - **Fast Development**: Powered by Vite for lightning-fast development experience
 - **ESLint Integration**: Code quality and consistency with ESLint